 Before deciding to devote themselves to Google, they attempted to sell their idea for a mere $1 million to a few companies.
 Once this failed, they looked for angel investors.
 They met Andy Bechtolsheim, who was the vice president of Cisco Systems, and he invested $100,000 in their idea.
 They must be happy they decided to pursue the business – Sergey Brin’s net worth would not have been billions if they sold it.

 To this day, Google is the most-used search engine and #1 website in the world.
 It offers video content, education, mobile technology, digital libraries, and even self-driving cars.
 Sundar Pichai is currently the CEO of Google ever since 2018.
-During his first year, he made nearly $500 million salary!
+During his first year, his salary reached nearly $500 million!

 Sergey Brin is an excellent business leader – that’s why he’s the CEO of Alphabet Inc, Google's parent company.
 It’s is worth $900 billion and employs about 89,000 people worldwide.
 By itself, Google’s net worth is around $300 billion.